barebox/barebox/Documentation/devel/background-execution.rst

 pollers take too long to execute.
 A first test if this is the case can be done by executing ``poller -t`` on the command line.
 This command will print how many times we can execute all registered pollers in one second.
-When this number is too low then pollers are guilty responsible.
-Workqueues help to run schedule/execute longer running code, but during the time while workqueues are executed nothing else happens.
+When this number is too low then pollers are responsible.
+Workqueues help to schedule/execute longer running code, but during the time while workqueues are executed nothing else happens.
 This means that when fastboot flashes an image in a workqueue then barebox won't react to any key presses on the command line.